ga-wdi-lessons/effective_questions/readme.md

 ![name_error.png](name_error.png)

-> Notice that as the developer we can see this error but anyone reading our question can't, unless we reference the specific error or include a screenshot.
+> Notice that as the developer, we can see this error but anyone reading our question can't unless we reference the specific error or include a screenshot.

 ### Good Question Model